lvgl/lvgl/docs/overview/object.md

 ## Parts

 The widgets are built from multiple parts.
-For example a [Base object](/widgets/obj) uses the main and scroll bar parts but a [Slider](/widgets/core/slider) uses the main, the indicator and the knob parts.
+For example a [Base object](/widgets/obj) uses the main and scrollbar parts but a [Slider](/widgets/core/slider) uses the main, the indicator and the knob parts.
 Parts are similar to *pseudo elements* in CSS.

 The following predefined parts exist in LVGL:
-- `LV_PART_MAIN` A background like rectangle*/
+- `LV_PART_MAIN` A background like rectangle*/``
 - `LV_PART_SCROLLBAR`  The scrollbar(s)
 - `LV_PART_INDICATOR` Indicator, e.g. for slider, bar, switch, or the tick box of the checkbox
 - `LV_PART_KNOB` Like a handle to grab to adjust the value*/